ruizsamuel/ledgerly/README.md

 - **No Database Persistence:** Demo data resets on each new session
 - **Configurable:** Admin can enable/disable demo mode from settings

-### Demo Data

-When logging in with demo credentials, you always get:
-- **2 accounts:** "Main Checking" and "Savings" with realistic balances
-- **18 transactions:** Mix of realistic expenses and income spanning last 40 days
-- **Sample data includes:** Groceries, utilities, restaurants, salary, freelance income, etc.

-The demo user is disabled by default.
-Admins can enable it from the admin panel settings to allow users to try the application.

 ## Running the Project

 1. First, configure the environment variables in the `.env` file.